 - [L] 3/12/2020 (3h) Flux – E. Della Valle [RECORDING] [slides]

 - [L] 10/12/2020 (3h) Data wrangling – M. Brambilla [RECORDING] [slides][code]

 - [L] 17/12/2020 (3h) Crowdsourcing – M. Brambilla [RECORDING] [slides1] [slides2]

 - Exam Structure and Project Requirements [RECORDING][slides]

 The exam consists of a written test and an optional practical project (max 7 marks).

 - The practical project requires to use one or more of the technologies presented in the lectures.
 It is optional.
 Only students, who will get at least 24/30 in the written exam, can opt for it.
-Students can directly agree the project topic with one of the two teachers.

 - The final grade is computed as follows: written text result + pratical project result.
 E.g., written text 25 + pratical project 7 = 30L

 This is the official page of the USDE 2020-21 course page.
 The page of the 2019-20 edition is archived here.